eformat/address-poc/README.md

 ## Different search data

-Two search example pages showcasing different search apis for realtime completion searching as you enter text:
+Two search example page showcases completion searching as you enter text:
-- `oneaddress` is a single address table and single address field.
-Using elastic match() and completer suggestion based search.
 - `addresses` is a single address table with multiple address data fields as provided in the gnaf data dump.

 We use graphql to prevent over fetching of result data.